qouteall/qouteall-blog/Cognitive-biases.md

 The reality is complex, so **we need to simplify things to make them easier to understand and easier to remember.
 However, the simplification can get wrong.**

 To simplify, we tend to **make up reasons of why things happen**.
 A reasonable thing is simpler and easier to memorize than raw complex facts.
 This process is also compression.
-It has implications in AI: Attempting compression will naturally lead to learning, [which is the core mehanism of why unsupervised learning works](https://www.youtube.com/live/AKMuA_TVz3A?si=IswmwkZj8kBRx9Fv).
+It has implications in AI: Attempting (lossy) compression will naturally lead to learning, [which is the core mehanism of why unsupervised learning works](https://www.youtube.com/live/AKMuA_TVz3A?si=IswmwkZj8kBRx9Fv).

 ### Hasty generalization